VMFA Child Protective Guidelines

 Supervising Students

-All students ages 13–17 who are enrolled in Teen Programs are supervised while participating in studio classes and correlating gallery experiences.
-Teens can, however, check themselves in and out daily at the scheduled class times, and are able to use the restrooms, as needed.
+All students ages 13–17 who are enrolled in Teen Programs are supervised while participating in studio classes; however, select programs allow students to work independently.
+Teens are permitted to check themselves in and out daily at the scheduled class times, and use the restroom, as needed.

 Student Group Tours

-If the behavior of any child or adult in the group adversely affects the safety or enjoyment of other visitors to the museum, a VMFA docent, class instructor, VMFA staff member, or VMFA security may ask them to leave the museum, accompanied by their teacher/group leader and/or VMFA security.
+If the behavior of any child or adult in the group adversely affects the safety or experience of other visitors to the museum, a VMFA tour guide, class instructor, VMFA staff member, or VMFA security personnel may ask them to leave the museum, accompanied by their teacher/group leader and/or VMFA security.

-A pre-visit check sheet is sent to each scheduled group and given to unscheduled drop-in groups upon their arrival in the museum lobby (see Self-Directed Checklist and Guided Tour Checklist).
+A group visit checklist is sent to each scheduled group and given to unscheduled drop-in groups upon their arrival in the museum lobby (see VMFA School Group Visit Checklist).

 Intrusion

-Security cameras monitor the entire facility seven days per week, 24 hours a day.
+Security cameras monitor the entire facility, including studio spaces, seven days per week, 24 hours a day.

 Staff and instructors are briefed and trained on how to handle individuals who could pose a threat.